V4Fire/Client/src/components/base/b-slider/README.md

 #### [useScrollSnap = `false`]

-The flag that disables/enables the use of the scroll snap slider (g-slider component). if the value is true, then the b-slider will use the CSS scroll snap mechanism, which is handled by the browser's own API.
+The flag that disables/enables the use of the scroll snap slider (g-slider component).
+If the value is true, then the b-slider will use the CSS scroll snap mechanism, which is handled by the browser's own API.
 The default value is `false`.

 ## Fields